joonashalinen/bloxu/README.md

 # Concrete Process Architecture

-The previous description of the project's microservice architecture was a description of the conceptual service architecture.
+The previous description of the project's service architecture was a description of the conceptual service architecture.
 Conversely, this section describes what the real-world processes are and which services they run.
 In the context of the browser client, a process is a web worker.
 In the context of the online server, a process is an operating system process.
 The following image depicts the individual processes and their relationships to one another.

 <img styles="margin:auto" src="docs/process_architecture.png" width="600">

 *Image 6, process architecture*

-As in the diagram of the microservice architecture, a solid arrow indicates a "knows of" relationship.
+As in the diagram of the service architecture, a solid arrow indicates a "knows of" relationship.
 Similarly, a dashed arrow indicates an implementation inheritance relationship.
 The difference between this diagram and the conceptual service architecture diagram is that some services are joined into the same process.
 Additionally, the "Online Synchronizer" service is split into two separate processes: one running on the browser and one running on the online server.